zbmed/semlookp-deployment/k8s/documentation/creating-helm-charts.md

 ## Setting Up a GitHub Actions Pipeline for Chart Releases

-To automate the release of Helm charts, we use GitHub Actions with the following workflow:
+To automate the release of Helm charts, we use GitHub Actions with the following workflow.

+For a successful run, i) an empty gh-pages branch must exist, ii) the GitHub repository must be public, and iii) GitHub Pages must be enabled in the project settings.

 ### GitHub Actions Workflow: `release.yml`